Playbooks And Workflows¶

 - Open setup chat reopens the Workflow Designer setup chat.

-- Open latest run reopens the most recent execution chat.
+- Open latest run reopens the exact execution chat represented by the displayed run summary.

 - Run starts a manual run.